johnbrumley/desma158/syllabus.md

 #### LATE WORK

-Projects are due prior to the beginning of class on their respective due date.
+Projects should be ready to play prior to the beginning of class on their respective due date.
+The submission of the documentation of the project can be done by midnight of the due date.

-After this time, a third of the letter grade will be deducted for assignments submitted after class has started, and a full letter grade will be deducted from the project grade for each class day that the assignment is late.
+After this, a full letter grade will be deducted from the project grade for each class day that the assignment is late.
 For example, if an assignment due on Tuesday is submitted the following Thursday, an A grade would become a B. If it isn't submitted till the following Tuesday, the A would be marked down to a C.

 Unity projects are complicated and can be annoying to backup.
 Make sure to save often and occasionally create a backup of your scenes.
 I recommend [exporting a unitypackage](how-to-submit-projects.md#Exporting%20Unity%20Packages) of your project and storing the package on an external drive or cloud backup.
 If you are comfortable with version control, there are a number of options ([1](https://unity.com/solutions/version-control) , [2](https://youtu.be/_ewoEQFEURg)).